turingschool-examples/cabot-cove-college-b2/README.md

 # Cabot Cove College

-This Rails application is intended to be used as an opportunity for residents to measure their own learning from week 2 of module 2 of the back-end program of the Turing School of Software & Design.
+This Rails application is intended to be used as an opportunity for students to measure their own learning from week 2 of module 2 of the back-end program of the Turing School of Software & Design.

 Fork this repository and clone your newly created repository.